goderbauer/mvp/README.md

 Renders some view-specific information into each `FlutterView` available in `PlatformDispatcher.views` using only APIs exposed by `dart:ui`.
 A new frame is only scheduled if the metrics of a `FlutterView` change or if a view is added/removed.

+### raw_dynamic.dart

+Renders a spinning rectangular into each `FlutterView` available in `PlatformDispatcher.views` using only APIs exposed by `dart:ui`.
+Frames are continuously scheduled to keep the animation running.